This post was updated on Apr 22, 2023

 How Do You Fix A Broken Relationship?

 One way to facilitate this is to constantly seek alternative ways of working on their relationship.
 Partners can learn about themselves, about each other and ultimately build trust in a relationship intensive workshop, such as the ones we have at The Glass House.

 Aside from attending our 5-day workshop, you can also work with a PIVOT advocate separately or as a couple to help you heal.
-All of our programs are designed to accommodate the specific needs of every individual and guide them toward developing healthy relationship patterns and coping skills.
+All of our programs are designed to accommodate the specific needs of every individual and guide them toward building intimacy in a relationship and developing healthy relationship patterns and coping skills.

 Back to Mark and Sharon and what they’re going through.
 Try this on for size.